dotnet/spark/docs/developer-guide.md

 Hit `F5` to continue your application and the breakpoint will eventually be hit.

 **Note that the `Choose Just-In-Time Debugger` window will pop-up for each task.
-Therefore, make sure to set the number of exectuors to a low number.
-For example, you can use `--master local[1]` option for `spark-submit`.**
+Therefore, make sure to set the number of executors to a low number.
+For example, you can use `--master local[1]` option for `spark-submit` to set the number of tasks to 1, and hence launching a single debugger instance.**

 ### Debugging Scala code